 Travel writer Robert Reid has long felt Bulgaria’s day as Europe’s next big travel destination was overdue.
 Here’s eight reasons why it’s coming soon.
+Bulgaria is the European gem many people are looking for.
+They just don’t know it yet.

 - 11 charming & cheapest cities in the world for expats